Dr. Yu Zhao | Crop developmental biology | Best Researcher Award

 Research Interest

-- Ma et al., (2025).
-Nature Plants – Studied the regulation of OsECT3 via lysine acetylation under cold stress.
+- Ma et al. (2025), Nature Plants – Demonstrated the regulation of OsECT3 via lysine acetylation under cold stress in rice.
+(Cited by 21 articles)

-- Chen et al., (2024).
-Cell Reports – Linked histone deacetylase activity to heat stress tolerance via lysine deacetylation.
+- Chen et al. (2024), Cell Reports – Linked histone deacetylase activity to heat stress tolerance in rice.
+(Cited by 25 articles)

-- Liu et al., (2023).
-Nature Communications – Described paternal DNA methylation remodeling in rice zygotes.
+- Liu et al. (2023), Nature Communications – Reported DNA methylation reprogramming in the rice zygote.
+(Cited by 50 articles)

 Conclusion